Language skills can be used in almost any career, and particularly in businesses that trade internationally

-Most modern language degree programmes offer a year abroad.
-If you choose to undertake a work placement during this year, try and find one in a career that you are interested in and take the opportunity to develop skills specific to that job, as well as your language skills.
+Many modern language degrees offer a year studying or working abroad.
+If you choose to undertake a work placement during this year, try to find one in a career that you're interested in and take the opportunity to develop skills specific to that job, as well as your proficiency in the language.

-If you wish to move into translating or interpreting you may want to carry out some work on a voluntary basis to build up a portfolio of the experience you have.
-Joining an agency may be a good idea.
+If your aim is to move into translating or interpreting, you may want to carry out some work on a voluntary basis in order to build up a portfolio of experience.

 Some modern language graduates work on a self-employed basis as interpreters or translators.
-However, many others choose careers not directly related to their subject but where there is the opportunity to use their language skills, for example working for companies who trade or offer services internationally or to non-English speaking customers and suppliers.
+However, many others are employed by companies who trade or offer services internationally, or to non-English speaking customers and suppliers.

-This means that language graduates work for a huge variety of employers and sectors, including:
+Language graduates are therefore employed by a wide variety of employers and sectors, including:

 - transport and logistics.

 Studying a modern language degree will help you to develop good oral and written communication skills, and will also enable you to:

 - effectively gather, assess and interpret information